 The Graphical User Interface (GUI) of the smartphone application will be implemented in such a manner that driver distraction is minimized.
 A minimalist interface will be available while an end-user is driving.
-All application interaction will utilize voice recognition and text to speech technology.
+Voice recognition and text-to-speech technology will be implemented later in prototype development.
+The Traffic Wizard GUI will be designed for usability and simplicity.
+An intuitive interface will facilitate user interaction with the smartphone application.